Capital One SavorOne Student Cash Rewards Credit Card: The new best student credit card?

 A deeper look into the current card offer

-- Rewards rate: Unlimited 3 percent cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart and Target); 8 percent cash back on Vivid Seats tickets (through January 2023); 1 percent cash back on all other purchases
+- Rewards rate: Unlimited 3 percent cash back on dining, entertainment, popular streaming services, and at grocery stores (excluding superstores like Walmart and Target); 5 percent cash back on hotels and rental cars booked through Capital One Travel; 8 percent cash back on Capital One Entertainment purchases; 10% cash back on purchases made through Uber & Uber Eats, plus complimentary Uber One membership statement credits through 11/14/2024.
+Plus 1 percent cash back on all other purchases

 - Annual fee: $0